apify/apify-sdk-js/packages/actor-scraper/cheerio-scraper/README.md

 Cheerio Scraper has a number of advanced configuration settings to improve performance, set cookies for login to websites, limit the number of records, etc.
 See their tooltips for more information.

-Under the hood, Cheerio Scraper is built using the [`CheerioCrawler`](https://sdk.apify.com/docs/api/cheerio-crawler) class from the Apify SDK.
+Under the hood, Cheerio Scraper is built using the [`CheerioCrawler`](https://crawlee.dev/api/cheerio-crawler/class/CheerioCrawler) class from Crawlee.
 If you'd like to learn more about the inner workings of the scraper, see the respective documentation.

 ## Content types